Pakistan lines up 500 terrorists at border, makes infiltration attempts

 "Around 450-500 terrorists are waiting at the terror launch pads along the LoC in PoK," said a source.

-They said Pakistan's plan is to create unrest in Kashmir with an aim to project to the international community that the situation in the Valley is deteriorating after India decided to withdraw special status of Jammu and Kashmir.
+They said Pakistan's plan is to create unrest in Kashmir with an aim to project to the international community that the situation in the Valley is deteriorating after India decided to withdraw the special status of Jammu and Kashmir.

 The sources said the Army remains on high alert and has been given full freedom to deal with any security challenge "effectively".